dotnet/docs-maui/docs/user-interface/visual-states.md

 In this example, a <xref:Microsoft.Maui.Controls.Label> named `label` will have its `TextColor` property set to `Red`.
 When setting the `TargetName` property you must specify the full path to the property in `Property`.
 Therefore, to set the `TextColor` property on a <xref:Microsoft.Maui.Controls.Label>, `Property` is specified as `Label.TextColor`.

 > [!NOTE]
-> Any property referenced by a `Setter` object must be backed by a bindable property.
+> Any property referenced by a <xref:Microsoft.Maui.Controls.Setter> object must be backed by a bindable property.

 The following example shows how to set state on multiple objects, from a single visual state group: